 CodeAtlas Extension

 A VSIX that runs in any Code-OSS-based editor.
-It indexes your workspace, persists a SQLite snapshot under .codeatlas/state.db, and renders six diagram layers (Microservices, Features, API sequences, File deps, Function flowcharts, Health) in a local browser tab — live-updated as you edit.
+It indexes your workspace, persists a SQLite snapshot under .codeatlas/state.db, and renders six diagram layers (Microservices, Features, API sequences, File dependencies, Function flowcharts, plus a Code Health dashboard) in a local browser tab — live-updated as you edit.
+Plus a Knowledge Map, Domain view, guided Tour, API Testing workbench, and AI Code Review built on the same six-layer model.

 How it works

-- On activation it scans the workspace, parses every source file with Babel (JS/TS) or tree-sitter (Python, Java, Kotlin, Go, Rust, Ruby, PHP, Swift, Dart, C#) and writes the resulting graphs to
+- On activation it scans the workspace and parses every source file — 11 languages (JS / TS, Python, Java, Kotlin, Go, Rust, Ruby, PHP, Swift, Dart, C#).

 - Clicking a node in the browser deep-links back into the editor via